SebastianAlcock/sponsor-approvals-judging-process/README.md

             - run sqlite3, .open capstone.db, .tables

 ## Using the API routes
+Use the following curl commands in your terminal to query the APIs while the application is running
 # 1. POST /register-student: Register a Student
 curl -X POST http://127.0.0.1:5000/register-student \
 -H "Content-Type: application/json" \